Is a garage conversion easier than adding an extension? Everything you need to know about turning your garage into living space

 But, as with all of the above options, be sure to view completed projects and speak to past clients before finalising your design and build team for your garage conversion.

-The best garage conversions, when finished, look like part of the rest of your house – not like a converted garage, the exception being partial garage conversions where the front of the garage remains unchanged both internally and externally, while the rear section of the garage is incorporated into the house.
+The best converted garages usually look like part of the rest of your house, the exception being partial garage conversions.
+These are where the front of the garage remains unchanged (both internally and externally), while the rear section of the garage is incorporated into the house.
+This allows you to retain some garage storage space, while gaining a little extra living space.

 Depending on the design of your existing home, you may be keen to ensure the materials used for the cladding and roof (where there is one), windows and doors match or tie-in with those on the main house to create a seamless finish.

-Opting for a new external finish can also help overcome any issues surrounding how the old opening for the garage door is concealed, as a badly bricked up opening is a definite design disaster.
+Opting for a new external finish can also help overcome any issues surrounding how the old opening for the garage door is concealed, as a badly bricked up opening is a design disaster.

 “Blockwork and render are usually the easiest solution for this,” says Steven George, “as you can hide the original structure with the cement render.
-Brickwork should really be toothed into the existing, otherwise you will see the bricks butt joint and this is a little bit unsightly.”
+Brickwork should really be toothed into the existing, otherwise you will see the bricks butt joint, and this is a little bit unsightly.”

 FAQs